LuKks/like-process/README.md

 With the previous example, remove `this_var_not_exists;`\
 Start a process with cluster mode: `pm2 start example.js -i 2`\
 Reload when you want: `pm2 reload example`\

-The logs can be confusing due PM2 but stop, flush and you can see better.
+## It's a pre-release!

-It's a pre-release, the usage can change and there is a lot of cases,\
+The usage can change and there is a lot of cases,\
 so I did not write more examples for this moment.\
 \
 I think that only the like.handle() can change a bit\